netaelbaz/The_Penguin_Escape/README.md

   Tilt your device:
   - Right to move right
   - Left to move left
-  - Tilt forward for faster speend and backward for slower.
+  - Tilt forward for faster speed and backward for slower.

 - 🐧 **Player-controlled Penguin**
   Move the penguin left or right using on-screen buttons.